Locations:

 A note from Cleveland Clinic

 Learning you have a leaky aortic valve can feel scary, and you may wonder what the future will bring.
-The good news is that advances in medicine allow many people with aortic regurgitation to live long, healthy lives.
-Talk to your provider about treatment options and what you can expect going forward.
+The good news is that advances in medicine can help many people with aortic regurgitation.
+Talk to your provider about treatment options and which ones may be best for you.

 Medically Reviewed